-Place a line of masking tape on the floor for the children to walk on while holding hands and singing: We're walking a line, We're walking a line, hi-ho the derry-o, We're walking a line.
+Place a line of masking tape on the floor for the children to walk on while holding hands and singing: We're walking a line, We're walking a line, we're walking a line.

 One foot at a time, one foot at a time, hi-ho the derry-o, one foot at a time.
 Walk slowly, walk slowly, hi-ho the derry-o, walk slowly.
 Walk quickly, walk quickly, hi-ho the derry-o, walk quickly.